 Release date: February 23 Cast: Natalie Portman, Jennifer Jason Leigh, Tessa Thompson Director: Alex Garland (Ex Machina) Why it's great: A group of scientists travel beyond a mysterious field of "shimmer" that has appeared on Earth, only to discover all sorts of ominous things that don't make a whole lot of sense.
 Not at first, anyway.
 Most would place this fascinating film firmly in the sci-fi box, as would I, but it most certainly has some horror themes, moments, and influences throughout.
 And it's that scary stuff that makes it such a compelling sci-fi story.
-Where to watch it: On demand (and streaming on Netflix outside the US)
+Where to watch it: Rent on Amazon, iTunes, Vudu, VOD, etc.

 Sign up here for our daily Thrillist email and subscribe here for our YouTube channel to get your fix of the best in food/drink/fun.

 Scott Weinberg is a film writer and critic who has written for outlets such as Playboy, FEARnet, and Nerdist.
 He tweets @scotteweinberg but ignores mean people.